RuwanSenavirathna/Python_Flask/README.md

 # Python_Flask | Make A Python Website Quickly Using Flask

-This is to create a simple website using Python as fast as possible using the flask module which is a web framework for Python.
+This is to create a simple website using Python as fast as possible using the Flask module which is a web framework for Python.

 ..........